 - Employment sectors:

-- Government (Foreign Service, Civil Service, UN Diplomatic Missions, Ministries of Foreign Affairs), United Nations, NGO and Civil Society Organizations, Think Tanks, Private Sector and Consultancies (political risk analysis, energy finance, clean tech)
+- Government (Foreign Service, Civil Service, UN Diplomatic Missions, Ministries of Foreign Affairs), United Nations, NGO and Civil Society Organizations, Think Tanks, Private Sector and Consultancies (political risk analysis, energy finance, clean tech, intelligence and security)

 - Degrees offered:

 - Master of Science in Global Affairs with eight possible areas of concentration: Environment/Energy Policy, Global Gender Studies, Human Rights and International Law, International Development and Humanitarian Assistance, International Relations/Global Futures, Peacebuilding, Global Economy, Transnational Security (MS in Global Affairs students are also eligible to pursue one of our areas of specialization including Global Data Analytics, Global Risk, and the United Nations)

 The MS in Global Affairs is the flagship graduate program of the CGA.
 The master’s program provides students with the in-depth knowledge and contextual perspectives required for becoming successful, well-rounded professionals in the global arena.

 Faculty members are skilled practitioners and scholars, including diplomats, activists, economists, former officers of the United Nations, international attorneys, leaders of organizations engaged in refugee relief and the protection of human rights, and global energy experts from whom students will acquire both nuanced analytical understanding and the methodologies to develop and implement strategic solutions that address critical global problems.

 The curriculum provides purposeful career-connected learning opportunities in and out of the classroom, emphasizing applied learning involving consulting practica, internships, and skills focused learning.
 Students receive rigorous analytic training in qualitative and quantitative research and professional methodologies, including monitoring and evaluation, project development, applied peace-building strategies, and strategic foresight and scenario development.
 This training aims to prepare students to identify and implement solutions for the most pressing global challenges.